reactive-python/reactpy-django/docs/src/reference/hooks.md

 ??? question "How do I broadcast a message to multiple components?"

-    By default, if more than one receiver waits on the same channel, a random one will get the result.
+    If more than one receiver waits on the same channel, a random one will get the result.

-    However, by defining `#!python group=True` you can configure a "group channel", which will broadcast messages to all receivers.
+    To get around this, you can define a `#!python group_name` to broadcast messages to all channels within a specific group.
+If you do not define a channel `#!python name` while using groups, ReactPy will automatically generate a unique channel name for you.

     In the example below, all messages sent by the `#!python sender` component will be received by all `#!python receiver` components that exist (across every active client browser).